Pentomino: Symmetry

-Constructing rectangular dimensions
+Games

+Tiling puzzle (2D)

 A standard pentomino puzzle is to tile a rectangular box with the pentominoes, i.e. cover it without overlap and without gaps.
 Each of the 12 pentominoes has an area of 5 unit squares, so the box must have an area of 60 units.
 Possible sizes are 6×10, 5×12, 4×15 and 3×20.

-The 6×10 case was first solved in 1960 by Colin Brian Haselgrove and Jenifer Haselgrove.
-There are exactly 2339 solutions, excluding trivial variations obtained by rotation and reflection of the whole rectangle, but including rotation and reflection of a subset of pentominoes (which sometimes provides an additional solution in a simple way).
+The 6×10 case was first solved in 1960 by married couple Colin Brian Haselgrove and Jenifer Haselgrove.
+There are exactly 2,339 solutions, excluding trivial variations obtained by rotation and reflection of the whole rectangle but including rotation and reflection of a subset of pentominoes (which sometimes provides an additional solution in a simple way).
 The 5×12 box has 1010 solutions, the 4×15 box has 368 solutions, and the 3×20 box has just 2 solutions (one is shown in the figure, and the other one can be obtained from the solution shown by rotating, as a whole, the block consisting of the L, N, F, T, W, Y, and Z pentominoes).

 A somewhat easier (more symmetrical) puzzle, the 8×8 rectangle with a 2×2 hole in the center, was solved by Dana Scott as far back as 1958.
 There are 65 solutions.
 Scott's algorithm was one of the first applications of a backtracking computer program.
 Variations of this puzzle allow the four holes to be placed in any position.
 One of the external links uses this rule.
-Most such patterns are solvable, with the exceptions of placing each pair of holes near two corners of the board in such a way that both corners could only be fitted by a P-pentomino, or forcing a T-pentomino or U-pentomino in a corner such that another hole is created.

 Efficient algorithms have been described to solve such problems, for instance by Donald Knuth.
 Running on modern hardware, these pentomino puzzles can now be solved in mere seconds.

+Most such patterns are solvable, with the exceptions of placing each pair of holes near two corners of the board in such a way that both corners could only be fitted by a P-pentomino, or forcing a T-pentomino or U-pentomino in a corner such that another hole is created.

 The pentomino set is the only free polyomino set that can be packed into a rectangle, with the exception of the trivial monomino and domino sets, each of which consists only of a single rectangle.